peterhinch/micropython-mqtt/mqtt_as/README.md

 This interface is optional.
 It is retained for compatibility with existing code.
-In new designs please consider the event based interface which replaces callbacks with a more uasyncio-friendly approach.
+In new designs please consider the event based interface which replaces callbacks with a more asyncio-friendly approach.

 '**subs_cb**' [a null lambda function] Subscription callback.
 Runs when a message is received whose topic matches a subscription.
 The callback must take three